Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Dry

 While the Winnebago Minnie Winnie is large compared to some of the other rigs on this list, what would a list of small RVs be without the appropriately named Minnie Winne?
-Within this Class C RV, you will find a homestyle layout and storage galore!
-In under 24′ the Winnebago Minnie Winnie 22R has managed to pack in a wraparound dinette and a fully functioning kitchen.
-Not an inch of space has gone to waste.
-The Minnie Winnie maximizes storage opportunity with kitchen cabinets, full extension drawers, and even a wardrobe closet.
+Within this Class C RV, there’s a homestyle layout and storage galore!
+In under 24′, the Winnebago Minnie Winnie 22R has managed to pack in a wraparound dinette and a fully functioning kitchen.
+Not an inch of space has gone to waste, and as a full-timer, I can tell you not wasting space is crucial!

-I love this bathroom and while I don’t know tall our tour guide is in the video, the fact that he can hold his hand straight up says a lot about the overall height of the shower.
-The interior height of the Minnie Winnie is listed at 6′ 10″ and the shower looks to utilize most of that.
+I love this bathroom and while I don’t know tall our tour guide is in the video, the fact he can hold his hand straight up says a lot about the overall height of the shower!
+The interior height of the Minnie Winnie is listed at 6′ 10″ and the shower looks to utilize most of that, which is ideal for taller RVers.

-When it comes to pricing, the Minnie Winnie line is getting you a lot of RV without a huge price.
-It’s certainly one of the more popular small RVs on the market and you should be able to find even newer models for less than $50,000 making it a great option for most folks.
+When it comes to pricing, the Minnie Winnie line offers a lot of RV without a huge price.
+It’s certainly one of the more popular small RVs on the market, and it may be possible to find even newer models for less than $50,000 making it one of the cheapest RVs with a bathroom.

 3. Jayco Redhawk SE 22A